/terms/bm25 · 4 min read · advanced

 How to apply

-You don't tune BM25 — engines do — but your content writes the input BM25 scores.
+You do not tune BM25 (engines do), but your content writes the input BM25 scores.
 Three writing-side levers:

 • Use the precise terms your audience uses: BM25 rewards exact-string match.
 If your audience searches "BM25 algorithm" and you write "the probabilistic ranking function" throughout, you lose the lexical signal even when semantic models match.